corefan/xenko-docs/manual/input/gamepads.md

 > [!Note]
 > The [GamePadState.Buttons](xref:SiliconStudio.Xenko.Input.GamePadState.Buttons) field is a bitmask that uses binary system.
 Depending on the bitmask value, you can determine which buttons are *up* or *down*.

-To get the gamepad state, use @'SiliconStudio.Xenko.Input.IGamePadDevice.State'.
+To get the gamepad state, use [IGamePadDevice.State](xref:SiliconStudio.Xenko.Input.IGamePadDevice.State).

 ### Analog buttons